1. Home

 Two former Raiders players have died due to undiagnosed cardiac problems; one at 18 years old, and the other at 21 years old.
 That is why Raiders are passionate about supporting and promoting CRY.

 All players connected to Raiders from the age of 14-35 years have the opportunity to undergo cardiac screening, funded by the Club.
 We also offer CRY screening to teenagers at our local schools.
-Unfortunately, due to Covid-19 the screening due to take place on April 18th 2020 will no longer take place.
-The screening will now take place on January 23rd, 2021.
+The screening will now take place Ashlyn’s School, Chesham Road, Berkhamsted, HP4 3AH on Saturday 2nd March 2024.

 PLEASE NOTE: The screening day is only available for children aged 14 or over as for children younger than this, their hearts are not yet fully developed enough for the equipment to work accurately